Wondering if you should publish your book with IngramSpark, and what the competitive advantage in doing so will be?

 The first thing to do is to insert your ISBN number, assuming you have already purchased one.
 If you have not purchased one, you’ll want to follow the steps to get an ISBN depending on where you live.

-If you don’t have one yet and you are located in the United States, link over to Bowker.com and purchase a single ISBN or, if you are planning to publish multiple books, a block of 10 or 100.
+If you don’t have one yet and you are located in the United States, you can visit Bowker.com and purchase a single ISBN or, if you are planning to publish multiple books, a block of 10 or 100.
+Of course, if you're working with us, we provide ISBNs for your book.

 You can check the table here: